oddbird/css-sandbox/src/toggles/notes.md

 ### Spicy questions

-Lets assume all the toggle/a11y logic & behavior can be handled in CSS Toggles.
+Let's assume all the toggle/a11y logic & behavior can be handled in CSS Toggles.

 ## Meeting notes